 How does your referral service work?

-When possible, we will try to help with finding referrals to other professionals on and off campus and to help in providing information about other university, community, and regional resources.
+When possible, we will try to help with finding referrals to other professionals on and off-campus and to help in providing information about other universities, community, and regional resources.

 What are some of my responsibilities as a client?